 DevOps roles traditionally focused on developing and managing applications and IT services on physical servers located on site.
-This can be expensive and hard to scale as the company grows and needs more space and computers to meet their needs.
+This can be expensive and hard to scale as the company grows and needs more space and computers to meet new demands.

-Cloud computing is more cost-effective and scalable because your development and operations teams don’t have to worry about managing physical assets.
-CloudOps is basically an extension of DevOps and IT.
-The team focuses on achieving agility and speed by developing best practices and procedures for automating software delivery, application management, server management, and provisioning and making everything available on demand from the cloud.
-And the team needs to accomplish this without compromising scalability and security.
+Cloud computing is more cost-effective and scalable because development and operations teams don’t have to spend time managing physical assets.
+CloudOps is an extension of DevOps and IT.
+The team focuses on achieving agility and speed by developing best practices and procedures for automating software delivery, application management, server management, provisioning, and making everything available on demand from the cloud.
+The team needs to accomplish this without compromising scalability and security.

-Focusing on cloud and DevOps together helps you to:
+Focusing on cloud and DevOps together helps teams:

 - Promote an agile work environment.

 - Bring together diverse departments and talent.

 - Encourage teamwork and ownership.